eblocha/ascii-art/README.md

 ascii_colors=(39 232 250 220 39 39)
 ```

 Only colors 2, 3, and 4 are used.
+This is best on a grey background terminal.

 ![Tux](neofetch/tux.png)